-___The original name is appropriate for its location “Los Coyotes Regional Park”, but dog gone it, everything has Coyote in its name.
-In 1987 its name was changed to honor Ralph B Clark who served as a County Supervisor longer than anyone else.
+___The original name is appropriate for its location “Los Coyotes Regional Park”, but in 1987 its name was changed to honor Ralph B Clark who served as a County Supervisor longer than anyone else.
 He was well known as an advocate for county bus system and parks.
+This webpage is more about the park than the trails because it is the best park in the area in that it is most educational from a naturalist’s point of view.
+(The other county parks in Fullerton are Craig Park and Tri-City Park.)

 Clark Park Walking Loop (1.2 mi)

-___ An interesting feature of the south and west portions of the trail is that they are at the crest of a very long berm.
-It is fun because it give something of a commanding view for such a long walk; very unusual.
-The berm is probably left over dirt from making the lake or the leveling of the playing fields.
-The berm also blocks the sight of houses from anywhere inside the park.
+That berm is a feature also of the south and west portions of the park where there is trail on the very crest of the berm.
+It is fun because it give something of a commanding view for such a long way; very unusual.
+The berm is left over dirt from making the lake and the leveling of the playing fields.
+More importantly, the berm blocks the sight of houses (and streets) from anywhere inside the park.
 This is a common and very effective architectural trick especially if the sides of the berm can be watered so it can be green with trees and shrubs.
-Disneyland used this trick from the very beginning in 1958.
+Disneyland used this trick from the very beginning in 1957.

 County Parks, if they are sufficiently large, charge cars to enter, but not walkers.
 (Five dollars on the weekend, three dollars; weekdays.)
 It makes sense, since people in cars usually use more of the facilities than walkers.
 After that everything in the park is free to use, unless you want to have a company picnic which reserves a bunch of tables ($100) or even the amphitheater for a bit more money.
-There’s play equipment, as well as picnic tables . . . bathrooms of course, and a small lake that is stocked with fish you can catch and release.
-(Fishing license required, even though you don’t take the fish away.)
+There’s play equipment, as well as picnic tables and benches . . . bathrooms of course, and a small lake that is stocked with fish you can catch and release.
+(For detailed information fishing license click here.)
 There’s even a structure which looks like play equipment which is well built enough for kids, but obscure enough that when you ask your friends what the mystery objects are, they will be very amused when you tell them it is art.
-Here’s a list of their facilities: http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum on the east side, which isn’t worth seeing on its own, but is worth seeing when it host events there.
+Here’s a more complete list of their facilities: http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum on the east side, which isn’t worth seeing on its own, but is worth seeing when it hosts events there.
 “Animals, Then and Now,” for example.
-The museum has a role even if isn’t open.
-It demonstrates how important the cliffs across the street are as the source of some fairly notable fossils. http://www.ocparks.com/parks/ralph/interpretive
+The museum’ purpose is to demonstrate what is to be found in the cliffs across the street.
+It is the source of some fairly notable fossils.
+As of July 2018 the naturalist who gave talks there retired.
+But it is still being used for special events when volunteer naturalists will be there to give talks.
+Because the naturalists are volunteers there is no schedule so check here to ask when there will be such an event. http://www.ocparks.com/parks/ralph/interpretive.
+Because of the informal nature of this facility, if you have a group you can arrange to have the volunteer there.
+The phone number for that is on the page of that link.

 More on Parking